rfranks/ai-chat-ehr/README.md

 ### Run and call the anonymizer service

-The anonymizer requires connectivity to Firestore and PostgreSQL.
-Provide the database DSN via `ANONYMIZER_POSTGRES_DSN` in your `.env` file or shell environment before launching the service.
+The anonymizer requires connectivity to Firestore and, by default, PostgreSQL.
+Provide the database DSN via `ANONYMIZER_POSTGRES_DSN` (or switch to `ANONYMIZER_STORAGE_MODE=sqlfile` to emit `INSERT` statements for review) in your `.env` file or shell environment before launching the service.
 When running with Docker Compose the service reads the same `.env` file, so add any Firestore emulator credentials or service account configuration there as well.

 Start the FastAPI application locally (see the commands above) or rely on Docker Compose to publish it on <http://localhost:8004>.
 Once online, trigger